10 Things You Need to Know as a Pool Owner

 As my family and friends know I am an avid swimmer.
 I've frequently referred to the lovely Thana City pool in my posts about having lived in Bangkok.
 In addition I have explored swimming in Brigg, Lincolnshire and how it is 'same same' but 'different.
 I've even reflected on what kind of a fish different swimmers might be!

-As such I am very pleased to share this post about being a swimming pool owner.
+I am very pleased to share this post about being a swimming pool owner.
 Good luck to everyone who is lucky enough to have to deal with the maintenance of your own pool.
 Before I start listing all the things to be aware of, I must mention one key point.
 Be sure to have got a pest control treatment plan in place, such as NM termite treatment

 First Time Pool Owner